muhammadhilmi007/Samudra-App/readme.md

 ## Usage

-With Hexadash up and running on your local machine, you can now explore and manage your data using the Admin Dashboard.
+With Samudra App up and running on your local machine, you can now explore and manage your data using the Admin Dashboard.
 The dashboard provides an intuitive interface to perform various administrative tasks efficiently.

 ## Contribution

-If you encounter any issues or would like to contribute to Hexadash, please feel free to submit issues or pull requests to the GitHub repository.
-We welcome and appreciate any contributions to make Hexadash even better!
+If you encounter any issues or would like to contribute to Samudra App, please feel free to submit issues or pull requests to the GitHub repository.
+We welcome and appreciate any contributions to make Samudra App even better!

 ## License

-Hexadash is open-source software released under the [MIT License](LICENSE).
+Samudra App is open-source software released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the software as per the terms mentioned in the License.

 ---

-Thank you for choosing Hexadash!
+Thank you for choosing Samudra App!
 If you have any questions or need further assistance, please don't hesitate to reach out to our support team or consult the documentation.
 Happy dashboarding!